tebri11/en-for-designers/03-aboutness/03-aboutness.md

 ## About Me

-I am a graphic designer and lover of music from a small village near Prague.
+I am a graphic designer and lover of music from a small village.

 - [View Selected Case Study](case-study.md) <!-- A link to your case study -->